 ~Mark's video series of classic poetry;

-~Priority booking for the annual Mark Steyn Cruise (following our first two sell-out voyages);
+~Priority booking for the annual Mark Steyn Cruise;

 ~Advance booking for Mark's live appearances around the world, including members-only events such as The Mark Steyn Christmas Show, if such events are ever permitted again;